liftbridge-io/liftbridge/documentation/overview.md

 is very similar to [Apache Kafka](http://kafka.apache.org/).

-Liftbridge was designed to bridge the gap between sophisticated log-based messaging systems like Apacha Kafka and Apache Pulsar and simpler, cloud-native systems.
+Liftbridge was designed to bridge the gap between sophisticated log-based messaging systems like Apache Kafka and Apache Pulsar and simpler, cloud-native systems.
 There is no ZooKeeper or other unwieldy dependencies, no JVM, no complicated API, and client libraries are just [gRPC](https://grpc.io/).
 More importantly, Liftbridge aims to extend NATS with a durable, at-least-once